 - What kind of warranty or guarantee the company offers.
 If a company offers a lifetime warranty or lifetime guarantee, that means they know they offer a good product.
 They aren't anticipating many people needing to use it, but if you do run into any issues, they're willing to make it right.

 - How will it look or fit into your kitchen.
 There's nothing more annoying than buying an expensive tool or appliance and getting it home only to find it's too tall to fit under my cupboard or too heavy to keep pulling out and putting away again between uses.

-My favorite feature, however, is the “keep warm” setting that keeps your rice piping hot and fresh for up to 3 days without any burning or clumping or sticking on the bottom of the pot.
-On weeks when I plan on eating tuna newberg for lunch all week, I make a big pot of rice and leave it in the rice cooker, scooping what I need when I need it.
+My favorite feature, however, is the "keep warm" setting that keeps your rice piping hot and fresh without any burning or clumping or sticking on the bottom of the pot.
+On weeks when I plan on eating tuna newberg or tomato curry chicken for lunch all week, I make a big pot of rice and leave it in the rice cooker, scooping what I need when I need it.

 A sous vide (pronounced: "sue-veed") is an immersion circulator, which is science-speak for: "it keeps water moving at a precise temperature."
 Drop some vacuum sealed and seasoned food inside, and the gentle currents of the water bath will cook your food to specific temperatures without overcooking.
 If you're a stickler for a medium-rare-never-medium steak, a sous vide will ensure you get a perfect medium rare every time.